nktnlx/jetbrains_python_developer/8_matrix_processor/README.md

 This is the 8th project completed by me from [JetBrains Python Developer track.](https://hyperskill.org/tracks/2)

-Numeric Matrix Processor -- how to read and output matrices, do operations on them, and compute the determinant of a square matrix.
+Numeric Matrix Processor -- how to read and output matrices, do operations on them (add, multiply, multiply by a constant, transponse), compute the determinant of a square matrix and its inverse.

 An example of the script execution:
 ```